yuchdev/Articles/articles/personal/sol-invictus-03.md

 – Do you believe in significant meetings? - he asked. – Capable of turning your whole life around?

-–Yes,– I said. – But it's better when it happens without the police.
+–Yes,– I said. – But it's better when it will do without the police.
 He smiled.

 – You came to Arunachala because you are looking for the truth.

 "Well, yes" I agreed.
 "In a some way"

-"I'll tell you about the truth", – he said, – "listen carefully and look at the candle".
+"I'll tell you about the truth", – he said, – "listen carefully and look at the candle"

 And that's when I heard about the signs and shovels.
 However, then he added something else.